Beta Israel: Economy

-Due to the legislation that legalized the cessation and loss of land ownership in the 15th century, many members of Beta Israel were compelled to engage in various forms of labor, such as, Gold/Silversmithing, Craftsmanship, Artisans, cotton weaving, Ironworking and notably Blacksmithing.
-The community also demonstrated consideraerable expertise in blacksmithing, producing weaponry for the Imperial army.
+Due to the legislation that legalized the cessation and loss of land ownership in the 15th century, many members of Beta Israel were compelled to engage in various forms of labor, such as, gold- and silversmithing, craftsmanship, artisanrys, cotton weaving, ironworking — and notably, blacksmithing, in which the community demonstrated considerable expertise, producing weaponry for the Imperial army.
 Over time, this led local Christians to suspect that the community was involved in witchcraft, given their frequent proximity to fire.

 In the 18th century, Empress Mentewab and her son, Emperor Iyasu II, employed Jewish builders and artists to construct and design opulent structures within the Fasil Ghebbi complex.

 After receiving money for their crafts from their non-Jewish neighbours, members of the community would place the coins in a bowl of water, and immerse in a spring or a stream and collect the money afterwards maintain strict ritual purity.